 Yes, even the PowerPoint presentation requires outside consulting every now and then—especially if it’s not your forte.
 I know I would happily outsource the visual layout of my presentation decks for work meetings, investor pitches and lectures.
 Tobias Schelle of 24Slides is living proof that you can turn your skills at slideshow presentation design into legit side business ideas—and potentially earn up to $20 a slide for your time and talents.

 More perfect business ideas don’t exist for those that love to travel.

 If you love to travel and find yourself randomly searching for airfare sales or browsing Lonely Planet, why not carve out a niche for yourself as a private travel agent?
 Build travel consulting into one of your side business ideas by starting with word of mouth recommendations from friends who know they can count on you for the cheapest flights, create a Facebook or LinkedIn group to invite people who want to stay on top of the latest deals and eventually you could spin this business idea into a full-time consultancy—or even start a travel blog teaching people how to make their dream trips a reality.
-As an aside, I recently launched my own side blog called Hike with Ryan where I’m sharing my guides to hiking around the US—including a ranked list of the best hiking boots, top gifts for hikers, the best hikes in Yosemite National Park and the best time to visit Yosemite as a starting point.
+As an aside, I recently launched my own side blog called Hike with Ryan where I’m sharing my guides to hiking around the US and using social media to connect with other hikers in my area.
 Just be sure to avoid the most common blogging mistakes that can sink your site in the early days—like choosing a domain name that’s not right for your niche and not doing proper blogger outreach when seeking to build relationships in your space.

 People in this business tend to enjoy writing and designing.